-Hubert Lowe and other retired workers sued their former employers, Peabody Holding Co. and Arch Coal Inc. (ACI), on behalf of more than 10,000 retirees and active miners whose health and pension benefits were transferred to Patriot Coal, the plaintiffs said in an e-mailed statement.
+Hubert Lowe and other retired workers sued their former employers, Peabody Holding Co. and Arch Coal Inc. (ACI:US), on behalf of more than 10,000 retirees and active miners whose health and pension benefits were transferred to Patriot Coal, the plaintiffs said in an e-mailed statement.

 “These plans were established through collective bargaining with the United Mine Workers of America” and should be maintained, Lowe said in the 32-page complaint made public today in federal court in Charleston, West Virginia.